openvinotoolkit/training_extensions/misc/pytorch_toolkit/text_recognition/README.md

 1. Run the model and get predictions
 1. (optionally) Render predictions from the first step into images of the formulas
 2. Compare images if `render` flag is true, else just compare predicted and GT text.
-> The third step is very important because in LaTeX language one can write different formulas that are looking the same.
+> The third step is important for LaTeX models because in LaTeX language one can write different formulas that are looking the same.
 Example:
 `s^{12}_{i}` and `s_{i}^{12}` looking the same: both of them are rendered as ![equation](https://latex.codecogs.com/gif.latex?%5Cbg_white%20s%5E%7Bi%7D_%7B12%7D)
 That is why we cannot just compare text predictions one-by-one, we have to render images and compare them.